Lesson video

 So when you worship things instead of God, then that is known as idolatry and it's forbidden by the Bible.

-And so to combat this, the Byzantine Empire saw regular occurrences of something called iconoclasm which is the destruction of religious artwork in order to prevent idolatry.
+And so to combat this, the Byzantine Empire saw regular occurrences of something called iconoclasm, which is the destruction of religious artwork in order to prevent idolatry.

 And you see an example of that here on the screen in front of you as well.

-Now waves of iconoclasm swept through the Byzantine Empire for hundreds of years, but it didn't stop religious artwork from being produced.
+So, now waves of iconoclasm swept through the Byzantine Empire for hundreds of years, but it didn't stop religious artwork from being produced.

-And then that would cease and then would go back to creating this beautiful artwork and the whole cycle would effectively repeat itself as well.
+And then that would cease and then we'll go back to create this beautiful artwork.

 And that happened several times over the course of the Byzantine Empire's history.